 Download the Google Play Store via an APK file

-To download the Play Store on Android, you will therefore have to go through something other than the stores.
-Go to the internet and type Google Play Store apk to find the installation file directly.
+To download the Play Store on Android, we will therefore have to go through something other than blinds.
+Go online and type Google Play Store apk to find the installation file directly.

 If not, click here to directly download APK file from Google Play Store.